-963 222262 Hushwing Farm, Mount Bures Road, Wakes Colne, Colchester, CO6 2AP and Welfare facility building and Two Client and Student accommodation pods.
+963.222262 Hushwing Farm, Mount Bures Road, Wakes Colne, Colchester, CO6 2AP

+The Committee considered an application for a change of use for an Education Centre and Welfare facility building and Two Client and Student accommodation pods.
 The application was referred to the Planning Committee as it had been called in by Councillor Sunnucks on the basis that "this has been called in at the request of the Parish Council and the owners of a neighbouring property.
 Although the expansion of a rural business should be supported there have to be serious questions about adding a dwelling to the site.
-The neighbours are complaining about noise, surface water runoff, human and animal liquid waste."
+The neighbours are complaining about noise, surface water run-off, human and animal liquid waste."